dell/csm-docs/content/docs/csidriver/installation/helm/powerflex.md

 SDC could be installed automatically by CSI driver install on Kubernetes nodes with OS platform which support automatic SDC deployment; for Red Hat CoreOS (RHCOS), RHEL 7.9 and RHEL 8.x.
 On Kubernetes nodes with OS version not supported by automatic install, you must perform the Manual SDC Deployment steps [below](#manual-sdc-deployment).
 Refer to https://hub.docker.com/r/dellemc/sdc for supported OS versions.

+*NOTE:* To install CSI driver for Powerflex with automated SDC deployment, you need below two packages on worker nodes.
+1. libaio
+2. numactl-libs

 **Optional:** For a typical install, you will pull SDC kernel modules from the Dell FTP site, which is set up by default.
 Some users might want to mirror this repository to a local location.
 The [PowerFlex KB article](https://www.dell.com/support/kbdoc/en-us/000184206/how-to-use-a-private-repository-for) has instructions on how to do this.

 #### Manual SDC Deployment